-On the question whether the cancelation of the radio-TV license fee is opportune, Median Research Centre (MRC) would answer “Now definitely not, while in the future it would be opportune only if there is a plan for replacing the fee with a financing method aimed to better support the independence and the development of the public service media (PSM) institutions.”
-Such a plan is possible only if it takes into account the legal regulations in their entirety and first of all, the weakest link, the stipulations regarding the dismissal of the board and the format of parliamentary control.
+On the question whether the cancelation of the radio-TV license fee is a good idea, the Median Research Centre (MRC) position is “Now definitely not, while in the future it would be good only if there is a plan for replacing the fee with a financing method aimed at better supporting the independence and the development of the public service media (PSM) institutions.”
+Such a plan is possible only if it takes into account the regulatory structure in its entirety, starting with the weakest link, the stipulations regarding the dismissal of the board and the mechanism of parliamentary control.

-The licence fee is just a component, and not the most crucial one at the moment for the independence and performance of the Romanian public service media but the current legislation fosters the opposite, as we argued in a previous analysis.
+The licence fee is just one element – and not the most crucial one at the moment – that can ensure the independence and performance of the Romanian public service media (PSM).
+More important now is the fact that the current legislation promotes the opposite of performance and independence, as we argued in a previous analysis.

-Such a mechanism of dismissal and parliamentary “control” not only does not allow AB to act as a buffer between politics and editorial (the part that is wanted and needed) but further discredits the management of the public media both in the eyes of the employees (who see the politicians as genuine power vectors) as well as in the eyes of the politicians (who know they can dismiss them if they are bothered by AB).
+Such a mechanism of dismissal and parliamentary “control” does not allow the Administrative Board (AB) to act as a buffer between political forces and the editorial side – something that would be desirable.
+It also further discredits the management of the public media both in the eyes of the employees, who see the politicians as the genuine power vectors, and in the eyes of the politicians, who know they can dismiss the board if it becomes bothersome.

-The current stipulations related to financing are far from being the best, meaning the safety and predictability of the financing and non-interference from the government are not guaranteed.
+The current stipulations related to funding are far from the best, meaning the certainty and predictability of funding and non-interference from the government are not guaranteed.

-Law 41 does not presume a non-partisan, institutional and multi-stakeholder mechanism, related to the evaluation of the organizational needs, entitled to decide upon the fee extent, as well to make possible the increase of the fee so that the public media can fulfill its mission.
-The Government does.
-And as the fee does not enjoy the support of the citizens and the public media do no longer have the propaganda political substance from the 90’s, in 2003 there was a reduction after which no increase has been carried out.
+Law 41 does not put in place a non-partisan, institutional and multi-stakeholder mechanism, linked to the evaluation of organizational needs, for calculating the licence fee amount and to enable raising it to allow public media to fulfill its mission.
+It is the government that decides.
+And as the radio-TV tax does not enjoy the support of the citizens and the public media no longer have the potential to disseminate political propaganda that they did in the 90’s, in 2003 the licence fee amount was reduced, and it has not been raised since.
 On the contrary, during the last years there have been four parliamentary initiatives to repeal the fee.

 What happens in other countries?

-Most of the countries within EU have a radio-TV license fee.
-There are countries who enjoy direct financing from the government and where there is independence as these countries (Holland, Finland) developed very precise mechanisms to allot the amounts within the budget, which does not allow an arbitrary decision ruled by the government.
+Most of the EU Member States have a radio-TV licence fee.
+There are countries where PSM have direct funding from the government whilst remaining independent, as these countries (e.g. Holland, Finland) developed very precise funding allocation mechanisms, which do not allow for arbitrary decisions at the government’s whim.

-The ruling out of the fee without an alternative plan applicable at once, which should rule against the governmental arbitrary, may be a threat for the odds of ever seeing the media working for real in the best interest of the public.
+Eliminating the licence fee without an alternative plan in place effective immediately – with adequate safeguards against arbitrary governmental decisions – may threaten our chances of ever seeing public media truly working in the best interest of the public.

-The radio-TV license fee is a significant symbolic element, that reflects the unique statute of the PSM and their direct connection to the public.
-It advocates the importance of the independence towards the government, even if it is not an infallible guarantee to be functional disregarding the other regulations..
+The radio-TV tax is a significant symbolic element, that reflects the unique statute of the PSM and their direct connection to the public.
+It symbolises the importance of independence from the government, even if it is not an infallible safeguard that would work in isolation from other regulations.

-Truth be told, once it is annulled, the fee will be difficult to be reintroduced, even if PSM would miraculously comply with certain quality criteria, which can be anyway achieved only in time.
+Truth be told, once it is cancelled, the fee will be difficult to reinstate, even if by some chance PSM would meet certain quality criteria – something that can be achieved only with time.
 It would be really difficult because:

-- The fees are not popular anywhere and they are especially unpopular in Romania; the quality does not guarantee the popularity of the channel;
+- The fees are not popular anywhere, and they are especially unpopular in Romania; quality does not guarantee the popularity of the channel;

-- The brand image, which is currently rather jaded, as well as the quality and the rating (which is minuscule) may be restored only in time;
+- The brand image, which is currently rather lackluster, as well as the quality and the ratings (which are minuscule) may be restored only with time;

 - As the newspapers have already discovered, once something is for free (on the internet), it is very difficult to convince even the most loyal clients to pay.

-- Moreover, even if there are precedents in other European countries where this fee was annulled, this thing happened within a broader strategy and vision or the respective states experimented several alternative scenarios.
-For example, in Serbia the fee was revoked in 2010 and reintroduced in 2015, but the annulment was stipulated from the beginning as limited in time.
+- Moreover, even if there are precedents in other European countries where this fee was eliminated, this happened in the context of a broader strategy and vision.
+Either that or the countries in question experimented with several alternative scenarios.
+For example, in Serbia, the fee was revoked in 2010 and reintroduced in 2015, but the cancellation was time-limited from the beginning.

-In other countries, like Slovakia, the fee was replaced with an alternative called in the specialized literature “hypothecated tax” (incomes with specific purpose) .
-This implies that the fee is mandatory for the households connected to the electricity supply no matter if they own a TV set or not (with exceptions for certain socio-economic categories) and for companies, according to their number of employees.
-The change from 2008 initially led to a reduction of the public television budget, but for 2017, the Ministry for Culture from Slovakia plans to gradually increase the fee from 4.64 euros/month to 7 euros/month .
+In other countries, like Slovakia, the fee was replaced by an alternative that is dubbed a “hypothecated tax” in the specialized literature, referring to revenue that is earmarked for a specific purpose.
+The fee is mandatory for the households connected to the electricity supply whether or not they own a TV set or not, with exceptions for certain socio-economic categories.
+It is also mandatory for companies, the amount depending on their number of employees.
+The change, occurring in 2008, initially led to a reduction of the public television budget, but for 2017, the Ministry for Culture from Slovakia plans to gradually increase the fee from 4.64 euros/month to 7 euro/month.

-Other two countries, Spain and France, divided the financing resources of the public televisions, by introducing a fee that was controversial and contested by the European Commission for the telecom companies that were to contribute as well to the final budget of the public media .
-At this moment, in France, the Parliament decides annually which quota of the radio-TV license fee, collected from any consumer who owns a TV set, goes to the budget of France Télévisions and which is the permitted volume from the advertising income .
-Therefore, their budget is formed by: over 70% from the income generated by the radio-TV license fee, 7% from the state budget, 8% from advertising and the rest from various donations and sponsorships .
+Another two countries, Spain and France, split the funding sources for public broadcasters, by introducing a fee that was controversial and contested by the European Commission, and which would be paid by telecom companies, who would thus contribute to the budget of the public media.
+At the moment, in France, the Parliament decides every year which quota of the radio-TV license fee – collected from any consumer who owns a TV set – goes to the budget of France Télévisions and which is the permitted volume from the advertising income.
+Therefore, the budget funding sources are split this way: over 70% comes from the income generated by the radio-TV license fee; 7% comes from the state budget; 8% comes from advertising and the rest from various donations and sponsorships.

-Keeping the fee in the current form is not a guarantee for the independence and the quality of the public media, but the direct government grant concept, even if it could be more adapted to the needs, as long as it is arbitrary it may be a textbook case of providing the government / parliamentary majority a control trigger over the public media.
+Keeping the licence fee in Romania in the current form is not a guarantee of the independence and the quality of the work of public media, but the direct government grant concept – even if it could be more adapted to the needs – as long as it is arbitrary, it can be a textbook case of providing the government / parliamentary majority a lever to control the public media.